 HubSpot’s Inbound marketing course is where you should start the learning process.
 This will provide you with the basics and building blocks that you’ll need to execute the perfect inbound marketing strategy.

-It will teach you all about the fundamental shift in marketing that inbound is, including how to attract people to your business, converting web visitors into customers, close leads and delight customers with your content/offers.
+It will teach you all about the fundamental shift in marketing that inbound is, including how to attract people to your business, convert web visitors into customers, close leads and delight customers with your content/offers.

 The Inbound Certification features HubSpot executives that teach you how to run an inbound business, from marketing to sales, and also how to offer your services.

 This is an excellent course if you have a sales team that needs to adopt the inbound and consultative sales approach.
-Your team will gain a holistic knowledge and overview of inbound sales and email marketing skills.
+Your team will gain holistic knowledge and overview of inbound sales and email marketing skills.